HugoBarnes/hugobarnes.github.io/index.md

 In the projects tab you'll find more of where my interests take me.

-This summer I look forward to working with [Tom Hartvigsen][th] on our Machine Learning research.
+This summer I look forward to working with [Dr. Tom Hartvigsen][th] on our Machine Learning research.
 Check out the research tab for more.

 In the notes tab you'll find notes that I compiled as a student and TA.